alteryx/open_source_demos/README.md

     *You will also need to install **graphviz** for this demo.
 Please install graphviz according to the instructions in the [Featuretools Documentation](https://docs.featuretools.com/getting_started/install.html)*

-    In order to run `Tutorial-with-Dask_EntitySet.ipynb`, you will need to use Featuretools version 0.16.0 or newer.
-You can install this using pip:
+    *Note: In order to run `Tutorial-with-Dask_EntitySet.ipynb`, you will need to use Featuretools version 0.16.0 or newer.*
-    ```
-    pip install "featuretools>=0.16.0"
-    ```

 3. Download the data